- This topic is empty.

 – Fatigue Failure: Prolonged exposure to static overload can induce fatigue failure, where cracks initiate and propagate, leading to sudden fractures.

-– Reduced Service Life: Static overload significantly reduces the service life of mechanical components, resulting in increased maintenance costs and decreased productivity.
+– Reduced Service Life: Static overload significantly reduces the service life of mechanical components, resulting in increased maintenance costs and decreased productivity.1.2 Prevention Strategies for Static Overload:

 – Proper Load Calculations: Accurate load calculations based on anticipated operating conditions are crucial to ensure that mechanical components are not subjected to excessive static loads.